Blog Sales Funnels: How Do They Work and Are They Worth It?

 Level 3: Attraction.
 This third stage is the group of people who spend time on your site, reading, doing things, and otherwise interacting you're your brand, but who have not yet taken action.
 This stage is where you have separated the visitors from the users.
 They're the people who come back to read blog posts on a regular basis.
 They're the people who follow your Facebook and Twitter accounts.
 They're the people who comment on your blog posts and social media posts, and who you begin to recognize.

-Neil Patel on Facebook
+Neil Patel On Facebook

 What's important here is that this is the stage of the funnel where a lot of the "low level" conversions happen.
 Some companies like to split this up into different stages, but I draw the line at money more than anything.
 People in this stage are people who "convert" by registering for a mailing list, by claiming free e-books, by subscribing to social feeds and RSS feeds, and so on.
 They're all beneficial conversions in that they filter the audience down to people who are most interested in your business, but they don't earn you money.